choldgraf/textbook/_chapters/17/2/Training_and_Testing.md

 ---
-interact_link: notebooks/17/2/Training_and_Testing.ipynb
+interact_link: chapters/17/2/Training_and_Testing.ipynb
-title: '17.2 Training and Testing'
+title: 'Training and Testing'
-permalink: 'chapters/17/2/Training_and_Testing'
+permalink: '/chapters/17/2/Training_and_Testing'
-previouschapter:
+prev_page:
-  url: chapters/17/1/Nearest_Neighbors
+  url: /chapters/17/1/Nearest_Neighbors
-  title: '17.1 Nearest Neighbors'
+  title: 'Nearest Neighbors'
-nextchapter:
+next_page:
-  url: chapters/17/3/Rows_of_Tables
+  url: /chapters/17/3/Rows_of_Tables
-  title: '17.3 Rows of Tables'
+  title: 'Rows of Tables'
-redirect_from:
-  - 'chapters/17/2/training-and-testing'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Training and Testing